xerocross/drop-react-2/README.md

 Some things here are notably home-rolled when I could easily have used an existing library.
-When I do that, it's usually because I want to practice exactly what I'm doing, whether that's writing vanilla JavaScript or using some particular package.
+When I do that, it's usually because I want to practice exactly what I'm doing, whether that's writing vanilla JavaScript or using some particular package/library.
 For one example, I wrote my own very simple "Observable" object rather than use a library Observable or promises.
+I also used my own `cross-js-base` package.

 ## To-Do

-There are still perhaps a thousand violations of my own eslint rule-set, and I think many of the unit tests need to be improved using proper asynchronous functions.
+There are still perhaps a thousand violations of my own eslint rule-set.
 Also some of the files seem to have been filed in the wrong directoroy.
-These are things I may get around to improving one day, but the app works, and that is my main concern.
+I may continue making improvements, but that is not a high priority right now.

-I don't plan any major changes or improvements to the nature of this app.
+I don't plan any major changes or improvements to the nature or architecture of this app.
 I consider it stable.
 I probably won't make any changes worthy of bumping up to version 3 until most 2023 technology is no longer supported.
 However, there may be a **Drop-Spring** sometime in the not-so-distant future.